Best Things to Do in Trapani: Trapani Itinerary 1, 2, 3 or 4 Day Options

 Getting To Trapani

 There are several ways to get to the west of Sicily, by boat, air or land.
+Read this article if you’re not sure where Sicily is.

-If you’re flying directly here then the nearest airports are the ‘Vincenzo Florio’ in Trapani, or ‘Falcone e Borsellino’ in Palermo.
-You might be wondering how far is Trapani from Palmero, it’s around 110km.
+You might be wondering how far is Trapani from Palermo, it’s around 110km.
 There is no train, but buses run frequently and take an average of 90 minutes.

 Getting Around Trapani